The OxyContin Thing

 In 2016, Erica and I founded Quarter Turn Media to house the growing PAIN GAME project.
 In 2023, we were thrilled to be joined by Mark Larranaga, one of the film industry's top creative directors and visual effects artists.
 As a friend of Erica’s in the Los Angeles film community back in the day, Mark had taken an interest in the project from its inception.

-The deep history of the overdose crisis presented here is one of the most important stories you’ve never heard.
+The deep history of the overdose crisis presented here is truly one of the most important stories you’ve never heard.

-The PAIN GAME couldn’t be filmed today.
+The PAIN GAME couldn’t be filmed today, looking backward.
 The story would have disappeared if we hadn’t recorded it.
-Almost no one who was involved in the pain community in the early years will talk about what really happened now that the media environment has become so hostile to them.
+Almost no one who was involved in the pain community in the early years will talk about what really happened, because the media environment has become so hostile to them.
 Indeed, most of the accounts of the overdose crisis that have appeared in recent years actively misrepresent its early history.
 And many of the people we filmed — and whom our readers/viewers will come to know — have passed on.
+The deep history of the overdose crisis presented here is truly one of the most important stories you’ve never heard.

-We've been all over the country in the last two decades or so and have spoken to hundreds of people from all walks of life.
-We never knew where the story would lead us since we never imposed any overarching thesis on the material we were gathering.
-We're still gathering it.
-We can't look away.
-The deep history of the overdose crisis presented here is one of the most important stories you’ve never heard.
+We've been all over the country in the last two decades or so, and have spoken to hundreds of people from all walks of life.
+We started at the beginning and worked from the inside out — from inside the pain community, through the healthcare and criminal justice systems, and out to American society at large.
+Because we have been pursuing this story for so long, we’ve seen its characters develop and its action interweave itself, with themes recurring, events rhyming, and conclusions beginning to present themselves.
 What we've documented has turned out to be much more than an exploding public health crisis.
 In the end, The PAIN GAME portrays the political unraveling of America in recent decades.

 The PAIN GAME videos, in order of appearance: